Cheese Board Collective

-The Cheese Board Collective in Berkeley, California, comprises two worker-owned-and-operated businesses: a cheese shop/bakery commonly referred to as "The Cheese Board", and a pizzeria known as "Cheese Board Pizza".
+The Cheese Board Collective in Berkeley, California, comprises two worker-owned-and-operated businesses: a cheese shop/bakery commonly referred to as "The Cheese Board" and a pizzeria known as "Cheese Board Pizza".
 Along with Peet's Coffee, the Cheese Board is known for its role in starting the North Shattuck neighborhood of Berkeley on its way to becoming famous as a culinary destination: the "Gourmet Ghetto".
 The bakery brought the French baguette into vogue for Berkeley consumers, and helped spark a revolution in artisan bread.

 The Cheese Board is located at 1504 Shattuck Avenue and Cheese Board Pizza is located two doors down the street at 1512 Shattuck Avenue.
 In 2003, the Cheese Board Collective put together a cookbook, The Cheese Board: Collective Works.

 History

 Founding and collectivization

-The Cheese Board was founded as a privately owned cheese shop in 1967 by Elizabeth Magarian Valoma (1930–2021) and Sahag Avedisian (1930–2007) at a small commercial space at 2114 Vine Street in Berkeley, CA. In 1971, the owners converted their business from a conventional privately owned firm to an egalitarian worker-owned collective by distributing shares in the business equally between themselves and their six employees and equalizing the wages of all of the new worker/owners.
-The semi-autonomous pizza operation was started in 1990.
-The combined operation currently has over 55 workers.
+The Cheese Board was founded in 1967 as a European-inspired cheese shop by the married couple of Elizabeth Magarian Valoma and Sahag Avedisian in a small storefront at 2114 Vine Street in Berkeley.
+In 1971, the owners converted their business from a conventional privately owned firm to an egalitarian worker-owned collective by distributing shares in the business equally between themselves and their six employees and equalizing the wages of all of the new worker/owners.
+The collective have annual beach parties and New Year's celebrations and own land in Mendocino County on which they built a cabin.

 Bread

-When founded, the shop primarily sold cheese, but by 1975, the Cheese Board began to experiment with baking bread.
-Bread was originally produced in small quantities as an informal, impromptu sideline.
-Although bread sales were initially minor they marked a shift from a purely mercantile business model of buying and selling cheese to a mixed model that combines on-site, artisanal hand-production with domestic and import retail.
+By 1975, the Cheese Board began to experiment with baking bread, originally in small quantities as an informal, impromptu sideline to cheese.
+The bread sales marked a shift from a purely mercantile business model of buying and selling cheese to a mixed model that combines on-site, artisanal hand-production with domestic and import retail.
 The sale of baked goods grew rapidly, the baguette in particular.
 The Cheese Board popularized the baguette for U.S. customers.
 Bread now accounts for a significant portion of the store's business.
-As the sale of bakery products grew so did the variety of breads, pastries and other baked goods offered.
-The Cheese Board: Collective Works reports that, "The varying bread schedule is complex enough that even the workers have difficulty remembering it."
+As the sale of bakery products grew, so did the variety of breads, pastries, and other baked goods offered.
+While waiting to be served, customers take a playing card instead of a number.